- Gear VR (with Controller) or Oculus Go

 - Raising a platform is also a good way of dumping excess energy if you’re seeing too many sentries

 Add or select your user name at the start of your game.
-When you start the game for the first time, you are given a threat level of 1.
+When you start the game for the first time, you are given a threat ranking of 1.
 The last level you successfully completed will be stored, so you can continue from there in another session.
 When you are destroyed by the Guardian your threat level reduces.
 The highest threat level you reached, winning that level, will be stored permanently and is viewable via the score display.
 When you are level 1 you’ll get information panels popping up, giving you tips.
 The terrain starts flat, so you should be able to get through the first few levels easily and get comfortable with the gameplay.

 On each play the terrain is different (it’s procedurally generated).
 As you increase your threat level, the terrain will become steeper, and more sentries will be dispatched to thwart your attack if you are carrying more than minimal energy.
 The Guardian will also put a little more haste into its rotation in order to scan you.